University of North Texas: Campus

-In 1981, the university spun off its new medical school as its own independent institution under the UNT Board of Regents.
-In 2009, the University of North Texas at Dallas became its own independent institution.
-That same year, the Texas legislature approved the creation of University of North Texas at Dallas College of Law, opening in 2014 in Downtown Dallas as part of UNT Dallas.
-UNT and its three sister institutions are governed by the University of North Texas System, a system established in 1980 by the board of regents and legislatively recognized in 2003 by the 78th Texas Legislature.
+In 1981, the medical school was reorganized as a separate institution under the UNT Board of Regents.
+In 2009, the University of North Texas at Dallas became the system's second stand-alone university, and that same year, the Texas Legislature approved the creation of the University of North Texas at Dallas College of Law, which opened in 2014 in Downtown Dallas.
+The UNT System itself was established by the board of regents in 1980, 90 years after the founding of the university, and formally recognized by the 78th Legislature in 2003.

-In 2004, UNT opened UNT Discovery Park – – in Denton, north of the main campus with technology incubator facilities dedicated to science and engineering.
-In 2011, the College of Visual Arts and Design launched the Design Research Center in downtown Dallas in the Design District.
+In 2004, UNT opened Discovery Park in Denton, a 300 acre research and technology campus located five miles (8 km) north of the main campus.
+It houses facilities focused on science, engineering, and innovation.
+In 2011, the College of Visual Arts and Design opened the Design Research Center in Dallas's Design District.